roarkmccolgan/e-sides/site/content/collections/media/glossary-of-terms.md

 	Using data for different purposes than for which they were initially collected, but still in the same context as the original purpose.
 </p>
 <p class="p5"><strong>Data recontextualization</strong><br>
-	class="p5"&gt;Using data in another context than in which they were initially collected.
+	Using data in another context than in which they were initially collected.
 </p>
 <p><strong>Data warehouses</strong><br>
 	System for storing, reporting and analyzing data.